malmgrenola/rooster/README.md

 4. In the terminal run `yarn` - to download all dependencies
 5. `yarn dev` - to start a dev environment.

-a http-server should start on port 3000 and the site is now available on `http://localhost:3000`.
+a `python3` should start using the file `run.py` serving the Flask app and the site is now available on `http://localhost:3000`.

 ## Credits